-Except for the continuous impact of the COVID-19 pandemic as disclosed in this annual report, the Board is not aware of any significant event requiring disclosure that has taken place subsequent to 30 June 2023 and up to the date of this annual report.
+Save as disclosed in this annual report, the Board is not aware of any significant event requiring disclosure that has taken place subsequent to 30 June 2024 and up to the date of this annual report.

 INDEPENDENT AUDITOR

 The consolidated financial statements for the Financial Year were audited by BDO Limited, the independent auditor, who shall retire and, being eligible, offers itself for re-appointment at the forthcoming AGM.
 A resolution will be proposed at the forthcoming AGM to re-appoint BDO Limited as auditor and to authorise the Directors to fix its remuneration.